disko998/gatsby-blog/content/blog/markdown/index.md

 thumbnail: thumb.png
 date: 2021-07-16T01:46:59.993Z
 description: Markdown is a lightweight markup language for creating formatted text using a plain-text editor.
-I created small cheat sheet with all markup elements in one place for you!
+I created small cheat sheet with most common markup elements in one place for you to get started.
 tags:
   - web development
   - react
   - markdown
+  - gatsby
 readTime: 30 sec
 ---
 This website is built with **Gatsby.js** which uses **React** a **JavaScript** framework for building static websites.
-Gatsby.js shines when you use it for something like portfolio, eCommerce or blog websites as this website does, witch unedr the hood uses markdown files to display blogs.
+Gatsby.js shines when you use it for something like portfolio, eCommerce, or blog websites as this website does, which under the hood uses markdown files to display blogs.
 But let's talk a little bit about markdowns and see why and how are they use at all...\
 \
 Markdown is a lightweight markup language for creating formatted text using a plain-text editor.
-They are widly used for editing blogs, forums, documentation as most developers are familiar with **README.ME** files.
-This is essentially a simpliar way (more appealing to human readers) to tell computer how to disaply some content without actually having to write code like **HTML.** All you have to learn is simple markup language syntax and your ready to go, so let's dive into markup...
+They are widely used for editing blogs, forums, documentation as most developers are familiar with **README.ME** files.
+This is essentially a simpler way (more appealing to human readers) to tell computers how to display some content without actually having to write code like **HTML**, all you have to learn is simple markup language syntax and you are ready to go.
+I create a small cheat sheet for you to get started with markups.

 # Header 1